-How ALAN works with disaster relief organizations and other non-profits
+How ALAN works with government organizations

 ALAN is available to help connect government organizations with the supply chain information, expertise, equipment, services and support they need most so that they can do a more expedient and efficient job of providing humanitarian relief.
 As a result, we predominantly provide help in four areas: